What Are Wisdom Teeth -- and Why Do They Cause Problems?

 - PRF technology -- your own platelet-rich fibrin accelerates healing and reduces dry socket risk

-- Comfort options -- from laughing gas to DentalVibe, anxiety never has to be a barrier
+- Comfort options -- from to DentalVibe, anxiety never has to be a barrier

 - One-visit convenience -- all four wisdom teeth removed in a single appointment